Clastify logo

 Easy

-Monochromatic light causes photoelectric emission from a clean metal surface.
-The frequency of the light is kept constant above the threshold frequency and the intensity is doubled.
+Monochromatic radiation is incident on a clean metal surface.
+The frequency of the radiation is below the threshold frequency of the metal.

 A.